junegunn/vim-github-dashboard/README.md

 _"Why Ruby?"_
 -------------

-1. It's a personal fun project
+1. This is a personal fun project, and I like Ruby, so why not?
-2. And I like Ruby, so why not?
+2. Ruby allows me to access GitHub API without another Vim plugin or an external executable
-3. Requiring another Vim plugin and an external executable is not necessarily a better option
+3. Mac OS X (which I use the most) is shipped with a Ruby-enabled Vim, so it's pretty easy to set up